SaschaFitzner/speech-to-text-openai/README.md

 **Author Sascha Fitzner - fitznerIO**

-Welcome to audio recoder / transcriber!
-This application allows you to record audio and transcribe it using OpenAI Text.
-The transcribed result will be automatically copied to the clipboard.
+Welcome to the Audio Recorder / Transcriber!
+This application allows you to record audio and transcribe it using OpenAI Wisper.
+Additionally, it provides a feature that can translate the transcribed text directly into English.
+The result, whether transcribed or translated, is then automatically copied to your clipboard for ease of use.

 ## Installation
 To set up the project locally, follow these steps: